AlexLewis10/CV/README.md

 ## Alex Lewis

-.....................Software Developer.
+I'm a Junior Software Developer transitioning from a succesful stint in IT Recruitment.
+I am a graduate of [Makers Academy](https://blog.makersacademy.com/)

 Coming from a succesful background in IT Rectuitment which was preceded by obtaining strong acamdemic qualifications.
 Now looking to move into the world of tech, in which I can use my creativity to add genuine value into a sector which is only going to grow, not only in size but in terms of the impact on our every day lives.

 ## Online
 - Github: https://github.com/AlexLewis10